graycoreio/daffodil/libs/design/article/README.md

 <design-land-example-viewer-container example="article-ol"></design-land-example-viewer-container>

 ### Code
 These are styles for inline and multiline blocks of code.
+By default, a copy button is added to all code blocks.
+Disable this by adding a `nocopy` attribute to the `pre` element.

 #### Inline code
 <design-land-example-viewer-container example="article-code-inline"></design-land-example-viewer-container>